Guides

 locations list

+You can also provide a relevance text and an altitude for all the locations you add.
 The relevant text will be shown when the pass is displayed in the lock screen while altitude will be used in combination with the location to provide some precision to this geo-triggered alert.

 add one